microsoft/health-architectures/Postman/README.md

 + Postman installed - desktop or web client.
 For information about how to install Postman, please visit [here](https://www.getpostman.com/).

 ### Getting started
-To set up Postman for testing Azure API for FHIR, we will walk through the following steps:
+To set up Postman for testing Azure API for FHIR, we will walk through the following steps.

-1. Create an App Registration for Postman in AAD
-2. Import environment and collection files into Postman
-3. Configure two Postman environments:
+**Step 1:** Create an App Registration for Postman in AAD **Step 2:** Import environment and collection files into Postman **Step 3:** Configure two Postman environments:
 	a.
 One Postman environment for making API calls directly to Azure API for FHIR
 	b.
-Another Postman environment for making API calls to Azure API for FHIR through FHIR-Proxy
-4. Get an authorization token from AAD
+Another Postman environment for making API calls to Azure API for FHIR through FHIR-Proxy **Step 4:** Get an authorization token from AAD
-5. Practice making API calls to Azure API for FHIR
+**Step 5:** Practice making API calls to Azure API for FHIR

 ### Step 1 - Create an App Registration for Postman in AAD